 Deep down I was hoping that the post would be popular and generate some buzz, but the results surpassed my expectations!

 The same moment it was submitted to Hacker News it started getting clicks, upvotes, and comments.
 Two hours later it was #1 and the post had 300-400 concurrent visitors!
-Since we provide managed WordPress hosting and our tech guys know their job, we didn’t have any technical difficulties keeping the site up and running.
+Since we provide Application Hosting, Database Hosting, and Managed WordPress Hosting, and our tech guys know their job, we didn’t have any technical difficulties keeping the site up and running.
 Phew 😄

 Tens of thousands of visits, 315 upvotes, and 105 comments later I was convinced that transparent posts on growing a company are the type of content that you as founders are interested in and something we all can learn from.
 So here we are again!